 If you see this message, keep checking back periodically until the peer assessments of your work are complete.

-When peer assessment is complete, you can see the scores you received from all of your peers, as well as your self assessment.
+When peer assessment is complete, you can see the scores you received from all of the peers who scored your work, as well as your self assessment.
 You can also see any additional comments that your peers have provided.